 Some see gains for mobile Internet as marks against WiFi use and vice versa, with a few pundits even speculating that mobile data will one day wipe out the need for WiFi.
 However, that’s not the case here.
 “Both have important roles to play in meeting consumer demand for data in the future”, says Facebook’s Product Management lead for WiFi products.

 The opening up of 6 GHz can only improve both mobile and wireless connectivity for consumers, thanks to a feature called “spectrum sharing”.
 Using spectrum sharing, 5G devices with WiFi 6E chips can optimise connections and reduce latency by intelligently looking for less congested bands and switching when possible.
-This translates to better performance, and possibly a more seamless handoff when users switch from using data to their office’s WiFi.
+This translates to better performance, and possibly a more seamless handoff when users switch from using data to their office’s WiFi service.

 The impact of 6 GHz and WiFi 6E will not immediately be visible for many businesses.
 Organisations will have to upgrade their existing infrastructure to take full advantage of this new frequency.